mike10004/har-replay/README.md

 ### How does it handle HTTPS?

 It doesn't, really, but there is an imperfect workaround.
-The usual way you configure the server is to be flexible about matching against https entries in the HAR, meaning when searching for a matching entry in the HAR, it will accept an entry whose request URL matches *except* for the protocol, where a canned HTTPS response will be returned for an HTTP request.

-Don't try to visit HTTPS URLs through the proxy, which does not support TLS connections.
-Instead, modify all of your requests to use HTTP as the protocol.
+The server will match HTTP requests to HTTPS entries in the HAR (for better or worse), so you only have to make sure that on the client side you make HTTP requests instead of HTTP requests.
+The proxy does not support TLS connections, so HTTPS requests will not go through and will probably not even return an HTTP response, because they won't even make it to the replay request handler.
+So you have to intercept HTTPS requests and replace the protocol with `http://`.

 If you're using Chrome, you can use the [Switcheroo extension][switcheroo].
-If you're using Chrome through a WebDriver and can't perform the manual configuration required by that extension, you can use a modified version of the extension included with the library.
+If you're using Chrome through a WebDriver and can't perform the manual configuration required by that extension, you can use a modified version of the extension included with this library.
 Check out the ModifiedSwitcheroo class, which you can use to create a CRX file (Chrome extension file).
 You can configure a `ChromeOptions` instance with that CRX file and pass it to the `ChromeDriver` constructor, and your webdriver instance will be started with the extension, which intercepts requests to HTTPS URLs and modifies the URL to use HTTP instead.
+See the unit tests for an example of this.

 [switcheroo]: https://chrome.google.com/webstore/detail/switcheroo-redirector/cnmciclhnghalnpfhhleggldniplelbg
 [har-howto]: https://support.zendesk.com/hc/en-us/articles/204410413-Generating-a-HAR-file-for-troubleshooting